 A very quick check using some free tools gives a figure off 88% real followers for the likes of @Topshop on Twitter, for example - a very good figure for an account with that many followers (all accounts will naturally draw fake followers, after all).

 Instagram especially may be prone to inflated follower numbers, and research into the number of fake followers could be quite interesting.

-Data was collected between the 21st and 22nd June, and the raw data can be found via the following spreadsheet.
+Data was collected between the 21st and 22nd June.

-For the final table, follower numbers were rounded to the nearest 1,000 - as this is the top level data given for Facebook and Instagram accounts were you are not the account owner.
-However, both datasets can be found via the above.
+For the final table, follower numbers were rounded to the nearest 1,000 - as this is the top-level data given for Facebook and Instagram accounts where you are not the account owner.